 This hack will reduce your time cleaning the bottom base or even avoid you from cleaning it.

 Contributed by Allan from The Practical Saver

 Homemade Oven Cleaner

-Most people hate cleaning their oven- they can be difficult to clean, and take a lot of time and effort.
+Most people hate cleaning their oven.
+They can be difficult to clean and take a lot of time and effort.

 When I use the self-cleaning function, sometimes smoke billows out of my oven (caused by fat heating to high temperatures) and around our home.
-This sets off the smoke alarm, and it isn’t healthy breathing in the smoke!
+This sets off the smoke alarm, and it isn’t healthy to breathe in the smoke!

 Now when my oven needs a deep clean, I prefer to clean it myself using a mixture of baking soda and vinegar.